Find Affordable College Courses

 Highland Heights, KY

-With a ranking of #6, Northern Kentucky University did quite well on this year’s most popular schools for geological and earth sciences students working on their bachelor’s degree.
-NKU is a fairly large public school located in the large suburb of Highland Heights.
+Northern Kentucky University ranked #6 on this year’s Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in Kentucky list.
+NKU is a large public school located in the suburb of Highland Heights.

 About 50% of the students majoring in geology at the school are women while 50% are male.